Preparing for Order 45: risk categories

 Risk categories have been introduced to assist approved medical practitioners in selecting the most appropriate medical investigations when assessing a coal mine worker’s fitness for work, particularly when a medical condition has been identified.
 This approach helps reduce unnecessary follow-ups and testing, while supporting health assessments in line with relevant NSW Coal Industry Health Standards.

-The introduction of the risk categories is aligned with the proposed replacement for the Coal Services Health Monitoring Requirements for Coal Mine Workers – Order No. 43.
-The replacement Order is expected to become operational in 2026 and will be assigned a new Order number.
-Once the replacement Order is operational, it will be a requirement for employers to nominate risk categories for their coal mine workers.
+The introduction of the risk categories is aligned with Coal Services Health Monitoring Requirements for Coal Mine Workers – Order No. 45 (Order 45).
+Order 45 is expected to become operational in 2026.
+Once this occurs, it will be a requirement for employers to nominate risk categories for their coal mine workers.

 Coal Services has developed Risk Category Guidelines that detail clear steps for employers when assigning risk categories to coal mine workers.